SolemmaLLC/ClimateStudioDocs/docs/radianceRender.rst

 - **Lens Length (mm):** Applies only to perspective projections.
 Sets the opening angle of the camera along the image's shortest edge, which in turn determines the extent of the scene shown in the rendering.

 Once the camera is set, a rendering is invoked by pressing the Start button.
 ClimateStudio uses a `progressive path-tracing`_ version of the Radiance ray tracer, plus an AI denoising technology to achieve faster convergence.
 While a rendering is in progress, pixels are sampled until the user-specified number of samples has been reached, or the Stop button is pressed.
 Details on the simulation settings can be found by clicking the `Settings`_ button.
+In contrast to other Radiance-based lighting softwares (including DIVA-for-Rhino), ClimateStudio's default settings are high-fidelity.
+You do not need to tinker with the settings to produce accurate results.

 .. _progressive path-tracing: https://www.solemma.com/blog/why-is-climatestudio-so-fast
 .. _Settings: renderSettings.html